Clockenflap: Clockenflap 2013

 2013's festival extended to a 3-day event and grew to over 30,000 people attending with 7 music stages with new additions of a Cabaret Tent and an Arts Village.
-The festival was held from 29 November to 1 December.
+The festival was held from 29 November to 1 December in West Kowloon Waterfront Promenade.

 Clockenflap 2012

 Held once more on the West Kowloon Waterfront Promenade, the festival site expanded to allow for six performance stages, a dedicated children's entertainment area.
 Over 25,000 people attended the festival over the weekend of 1 to 2 December.

 Clockenflap 2011

 Clockenflap 2011 took place from 10 to 11 December 2011 and was the first to be held at the festival's iconic new location, the West Kowloon Waterfront Promenade.
 Unlike previous (and preceding) years, it was completely free to the public when late stage venue restrictions prevented the sale of tickets.

 Clockenflap 2010

-Due to various restrictions, the third Clockenflap was a one-night festival held in a warehouse on Saturday, 20 November 2010.
+Due to various restrictions, the third Clockenflap was a one-night festival held in Blindspot Annex in Wong Chuk Hang on Saturday, 20 November 2010.